Larphoid/android-Overscroll-ListView/README.md

 LICENSE
 =======

-This projected is licensed under the terms of the GPL license.
+This projected is licensed under the terms of the LGPL license.